poolik/classfinder/README.md

 * Regex.java - matches classes by name
 * Interface.java - matches only interfaces
 * AbstractClass.java - matches only abstract classes
+* Annotated.java - matches classes that are annotated with the given annotation

 #Examples
 #### Find all non abstract non interface classes implementing ```SomeInterface``` in ```someFolder```